 Email: mpitkin@pointblue.org

-Our Intern Training Program equips conservation scientists in training with the skills to safeguard nature for wildlife and people, expertise that is foundational to their career development.
-Each year, approximately 55 interns gain immersive field experiences in science, from the Sierra to the Pacific Ocean and Antarctica.
-Working side-by-side with our scientists and educators, interns are mentored in this unique educational opportunity, catapulting them into careers in conservation.
+Our Intern & Apprentice Programs equip conservation scientists in training with the skills to safeguard nature for wildlife and people, expertise that is foundational to their career development.
+Each year, approximately 55 interns & apprentices gain immersive field experiences in science, from the Sierra to the Pacific Ocean and Antarctica.
+Working side-by-side with our scientists and educators, interns & apprentices are mentored in this unique educational opportunity, catapulting them into careers in conservation.

-Since 1965, our intern training program has had a global influence, having prepared over 1,500 interns from 22 countries for careers in conservation science, with approximately 80% of intern alumni developing careers these fields.
-In fact, the majority of Point Blue’s leadership staff and current biologists began as interns!
+Since 1965, our early career training program has had a global influence, having prepared over 1,500 interns & apprentices from 22 countries for careers in conservation science, with approximately 80% of alumni developing careers these fields.
+In fact, many of Point Blue’s leadership staff and current biologists began as interns!

-To learn about current internship opportunities, visit our Careers page.
+To learn about current internship & apprenticeship opportunities, visit our Careers page.

 Get Involved